The Weekly News

 Prayer Requests: Email your prayer requests to Mike Parnell by Friday evening and a list will be compiled for Sabbath morning's prayer time.

-Lopez Bible Study will meet each Wednesday in December at 7:00 PM at Sam Aufderhar's home.
+Lopez Bible Study will meet each Wednesday in January at 7:00 PM at Kenn & Christine Aufderhar's home.
+Everyone welcome.

 Tuesday Night Meal & Study at the Friday Harbor Church begins at 6:00 PM.
 We are discussing the book "The Prodigal God" by Timothy Keller.
 Everyone welcome.